Type certificate

-A type certificate signifies the airworthiness of a particular category of aircraft, according to its manufacturing design (type design).
-Certification confirms that the aircraft of a new type intended for serial production is in compliance with applicable airworthiness requirements established by the national air law.
+A type certificate signifies the airworthiness of a particular design of aircraft, according to the airworthiness standards applicable by law in the country in which the certificate is issued.
+The particular design is called an aircraft type, and it is defined by its type design.
+Certification confirms that all aircraft of a new type intended for serial production will comply with applicable airworthiness standards established by the national air law.

 For up to three seats, primary category aircraft certification costs around US$1 million, US$25 million for a general aviation aircraft and hundreds of millions of dollars for a commercial aircraft; certification delays can cost millions of dollars and can decide a program's profitability.